 This tropical fish is found on the Southeast Asian continent, including the lakes of Chao Phraya, the Mekong and the Malay Peninsula.
 Its natural habitats for rivers, streams and forests are flooded during the rainy season.
-Siamese algae eater prefer their natural habitat to rivers and streams.
-They can also be found frequently in flooded forest regions during the local rainy season.
+The Siamese algae prefers their natural habitat rather than streams and rivers.
+More so, they are mostly around the forests regions that are flooded during the rainy season.

 Types of Siamese algae eaters

 There are two problems you will encounter when looking for an SAE team in your tank.
 First, there are several commonly marketed species sold as SAEs (or under more common names such as Asian or Siamese Flying Fox) that look similar as juveniles, but are unrelated and have different care and nutritional needs;